UK Area Code Finder

 From a BT line, 0844 number call costs are typically up to around 5p per minute.
 From a mobile phone, the cost of phoning 0844 numbers is commonly as high as 40p per minute.

-Costs to nearest penny at November 2013.
+Costs to the nearest penny on the most recent tariffs, as at April 2014.
+Older tariffs may vary.
 Some numbers are charged per call, rather than per minute, and extra call set-up costs may be charged.
 Please confirm with your phone company before calling.

 0844 numbers are usually not included in the 'free' bundled minutes in telephone contract deals.